gatocor/FlowCytometry/docs/src/gating/gating.md

-# Automatic gating
+# Automatic Quality Control

 In here we explain how to perform automatic gating inside the pipeline.
 We reproduce in this scrip Figure 1 from [Roca et all (2021)](https://www.nature.com/articles/s41467-021-23126-8).

-The data employed in this dataset is:
+The datasets employed in this example are:

  - [MM1](https://flowrepository.org/id/FR-FCM-Z2SS)
  - [HS1 & HS2](https://flowrepository.org/id/FR-FCM-Z2ST)